bijonguha/concepts_revision/README.md

 - **logistic_regression.ipynb**: A deep dive into Logistic Regression, focusing on its application, decision boundaries, and performance evaluation.

 - **pca_from_scratch_n_Scikit.ipynb**: A deep dive into Prinicpal Component Analysis, focusing on core implementation using numpy as well as scikit-learn.

+## Upcoming concepts

+- Linear Regression
+- Support Vector Machines
+- K Means clustering